Sihasin

-Sihasin is a Diné band consisting of brother and sister duo, Clayson and Jeneda Benally.
+Sihasin is a Diné (Navajo) band consisting of brother and sister duo, Clayson and Jeneda Benally.
 The band's name, "Sihasin", translates to "hope" in the Diné language.
 The band is from Flagstaff, Arizona, and their music is based in Diné culture, activism and punk rock.

 Background

 Clayson and Jeneda Benally are children of Jones Benally, a hoop dancer and traditional healer, and Berta Benally, a folk singer and activist.
 They grew up in Black Mesa during a land dispute between the Navajo Nation and Hopi, and the Peabody coal mining company, which resulted in the forced relocation of thousands of people.
-The activism they saw and participated in at the time became later inspiration for their music.
+The activism they saw and participated in at the time later became an inspiration for their music.

 In the 1990s, the siblings, along with their brother Klee, created a punk rock band called Blackfire when they were teenagers.
 In 2011, the band broke up.
 According to the siblings, while Blackfire was based on their anger at injustice, they created Sihasin to empower and inspire others to create change.